-The last definition we need is the notion of generators (see e.g.~\cite{KelkScornavacca2011}), which we use to describe the underlying structure of networks without nontrivial pendant subtrees.
-A (binary) \emph{$r$-reticulation generator} is defined as an acyclic directed multigraph with a single root with indegree 0 and outdegree 1, exactly~$r$ nodes with indegree~2 and outdegree at most~1, and all other nodes have indegree 1 and outdegree 2.
-If~$N$ is a network, then the \emph{underlying generator} of~$N$ is the generator obtained from~$N$ by deleting all leaves and suppressing all indegree 1 outdegree 1 nodes.
-The \emph{sides} of a generator are its edges (the \emph{edge sides}) and its nodes with indegree 2 and outdegree 0 (the \emph{node sides}).
+The last definition we need is the notion of generators (see e.g.~\cite{KelkScornavacca2011}), which we use to describe the underlying structure of networks without non-trivial pendant subtrees.
+A (binary) \emph{$r$-reticulation generator} is defined as an acyclic directed multigraph with a single root with in-degree 0 and out-degree~1 and exactly~$r$ nodes with in-degree~2 and out-degree at most~1; all other nodes have in-degree 1 and out-degree 2.
+If~$N$ is a network, then the \emph{underlying generator} of~$N$ is the generator obtained from~$N$ by deleting all leaves and suppressing all in-degree-1 out-degree-1 nodes.
+The \emph{sides} of a generator are its edges (the \emph{edge sides}) and its nodes with in-degree 2 and outdegree 0 (the \emph{node sides}).
 Thus, each leaf of a network~$N$ is on a certain side of its underlying generator.
 See Figure~\ref{fig:generator} for an example.